opnfv/compass4nfv/docs/how-to-use-compass4nfv/documentation-compass4nfv.rst

        ...

-4. If the targeted packages' names are different, you need create "Debian.yml" and "RedHat.yml" in the same folder as "main.yml" and add "---" at the head of the files.
+4. If the targeted packages' names are different in Ubuntu and Centos, you need create "Debian.yml" and/or "RedHat.yml" in the same folder as "main.yml" and add "---" at the head of the files.

 Add the packages' names as following in the "Debian.yml" and/or "RedHat.yml" :